 Whether or not an annuity is a good fit really depends on how much you already have saved and what your long-term retirement goals are.
 If you’re looking for a stable, predictable investment that offers some tax advantages, annuities generally fit the bill.

 An annuity is a contract with an insurance company exchanging premium payments for a regular payout.
 Annuities are a useful tool for generating retirement income.
 There are various types of annuities, each with pros and cons — the type of annuity that is right for you will depend on where you are in life and what you are looking to get out of your annuity.

 - A financial advisor can help you figure out how annuities and other investments fit into your retirement plan.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.